Button Menu

 The Boulder

-A massive granite boulder, given to DePauw in 1892, lays in front of East College and serves as an iconic gathering spot for DePauw students.
+A massive granite boulder, given to DePauw in 1892, lies in front of East College and serves as an iconic gathering spot for DePauw students.
+Inscribed and known as the Columbian Boulder, it bears an inscription recognizing the 400th anniversary of Christopher Columbus’s first voyage to the new world.
 Farmer Hiram Thomas found the boulder about 12 miles northeast of Greencastle and moved it to his farm, where he charged visitors 10 cents to view what he described as a petrified turtle.
 A few alumni bought the boulder from Thomas and delivered it to campus via the Monon Railroad and a wagon drawn by 26 horses.
+The Boulder’s place in campus lore was further cemented in the 60s and 70s as it became the destination of streaking ‘Boulder Run’ participants on the occasion of the year’s first snowfall.

 Little 5